ds1/schmitzai/README.md

 # schmitzai
 Repo for custom content on schmitz.ai

-This project is a React-based portfolio website for Dan Schmitz, an Interaction Designer with extensive experience in UX/UI design and technology commercialization.
+This project is a React-based portfolio website for Dan Schmitz, a product designer/prototyper with extensive experience in UX design and technology commercialization.

+# WORK IN PROGRESS
+# UPDATED JULY 30, 2024

 ## Project Overview